machta/Alenka-Signal/README.md

 # Alenka-Signal

-This repo has been merged the [parent project](https://github.com/machta/Alenka).
+This repo has been merged with the parent project [Alenka](https://github.com/machta/Alenka).

 ### Requirments
 * git